samkennerly/braidcoin/README.md

 - %pylab is deprecated, use %matplotlib inline
 - Does python-bitcoinlib need `sudo apt-get install libssl-dev` ?

-bind mount weirdness:
+figure out bind mount weirdness with Docker Engine for Linux

-- Docker for Mac ignores bind mount permissions?
-- choose USER in Dockerfile, ./serve, or both?
-- run Jupyter as root?

 Use scipy.sparse instead of graph-tool?
 NetworkX for drawing?